This

 crop seeds, and certain fabrics.
 Consider Vayiqra 19:19, and Devarim 22:11.

-But when it comes to the mixed multitude that is his people, the LORD is concerned with mixing outside the covenant with false religions.
+appeared to be chiefly concerned with mixing outside the covenant with false religions.
 Hence Numbers 25:1-3,

 5-8,